Why and how I successfully cut ALCOHOL out.

-Firstly, during my time traveling overseas in 2018 and 2019 there were moments where I started to challenge many things I did or had kind of just accepted as the norm.
+Firstly, during my time traveling overseas in 2018 and 2019, there were moments where I started to challenge many things I did or that sort of accepted as the norm.
 I really wanted to challenge my mindset around drinking.
 People often drink as a reward, like making it to the end of the week, or to boost your mood.
 I wanted to change my relationship with alcohol and see if I could remove it and transform these habits I had created and adopted from a young age.

 My second reason is surrounding my physical health.
 I have always cared about my body.
 I try look after it using the knowledge I have.
-Whilst travelling I drank a fair bit, and there were also times where I wouldn’t.
-It would depend on who I was with and where I was staying.
+Whilst traveling I drank a bit more than I would have liked.
+Drinking would depend on who I was with and where I was staying.
 Being flexible and adaptable for me was part of the fun.
-I started to delve, (its about to get deep here) further into discovering the true meaning of life and what happiness is.
-I reflected and looked at my habits, my values, my lifestyle choices and I started slowly adapting them.
-Majority of us drink too much, and it one of the first things your doctor might encourage you to limit if you start showing symptoms of disease or illness.
-I know many people who suffer from a range of different illnesses.
-I decided I wanted to give myself the best chance at living a healthy and full-filled life and try avoid any illnesses.
+I started to delve, (it's about to get deep here) further into discovering the true meaning of life and what happiness is.
+I reflected and looked at my habits, my values, and my lifestyle choices and I started slowly adapting them.
+Because of the social and cultural norms surrounding drinking, I believe the majority of us drink too much, and it is one of the first things your doctor might encourage you to limit if you start showing any symptoms of disease or illness.
+I decided I wanted to give myself the best chance at living a healthy and full-filled life and try to avoid any illnesses or diseases.

 My third reason was the big and final push.
-It was the decision to take better care of my body as I was suffering with some anxiety issues.
-This was during a moment in my life where there was a lot of change and a lot of social disruption (thats one way to put it!).
-This anxiety was so intense to start with.
-I felt so crippled and completely lost.
-I chose to whip out all the knowledge I had learnt from my past when I studied psychology at university, plus tools and practices I had learnt about over time through my own research via books, podcasts, articles and so on.
+It was the decision to take better care of my body as I was experiencing some anxiety issues.
+This was during a moment in my life when there was a lot of change and a lot of social disruption.
+This anxiety was intense to start with.
+I chose to whip out all the knowledge I had learned from my past when I studied psychology at university, plus tools and practices I was learning over time through my own research via books, podcasts, articles, and so on.
 I really started to look at my mental health and how I could help and support it.

-So I wanted to make some lifestyle changes for three reasons:
+So I wanted to make lifestyle changes for three reasons:

 So how did I manage to stop?
 What did I do?

-I was determined not to get all "FOMO" so I went along to my friends bar, or to parties and replaced the drink with sparkling lime water.
-Sometimes if it was really tempting I would reward my behaviour for saying no by having a lemonade, almost transforming the habit.
+I was determined not to get all "FOMO" so I went along to my friends bar, or to parties and replaced the alcoholic drink with sparkling lime water.
+Sometimes if it was really tempting I would reward my behavior by having a lemonade, almost transforming the habit.
 We know that emotions make your mind want to repeat a behaviour so If I rewarded my behaviour then my mind might be more likely to do this again.

-I made myself accountable by telling my family, friends and publicly posting about it on my feed.
+I made myself accountable by telling my family, and friends and publicly posting about it on my social media.

 I embraced it and really believed in myself.
 I knew I could do it and I knew I could have fun along the way too.
 I looked for ways to make it happen!